cljoly/readme-in-static-site/README.md

 ### More

 See the [input file (typically on GitHub)](https://github.com/cljoly/readme-in-static-site/blob/main/test.md) and the [output of the script](https://github.com/cljoly/readme-in-static-site/blob/main/test_output.md).
-You can also compare this [readme on Github](https://github.com/cljoly/readme-in-static-site/blob/main/README.md) and [the page on my website](https://joly.pw/readme-in-static-site) to learn how the `<!-- insert` and the other special sequences are escaped.
+You can find another real word [readme](https://github.com/cljoly/telescope-repo.nvim/blob/master/README.md) converted to a [webpage](https://joly.pw/telescope-repo-nvim/) (this gives an other example of asciinema conversion using a Hugo shortcode).

 ## Transformations Reference